amazeeio/docs/step_by_step_guides/golive_on_amazeeio.md

 ## SSL/HTTPS

 You can enable SSL on your sites.
-Feel free to get in touch with us to enable this feature on your site `support@amazee.io`
+Feel free to get in touch with us to enable this feature on your site `support@amazee.io`.
+To make sure that your site is ready to serve traffic via https ensure that following parts are already incldued via https:

+  - Iframes
+  - external Javascript libraries
+  - external Fonts